Modelur/docs/docs/reference/city_block.md

 In case your development model exceeds set constraints, they will
 <span style="color:red">become red</span>, to warn you about it (Figure
-4.42).
+4.43).
 Once the model is fixed to meet constraints again (or when zoning ordinance constraints for selected City Blocks themselves are updated), exceeded parameters will turn back to black.

 ![Exceeded City Block Limits](../img/modelur_exceeded_city_block_limits.png)
-<figcaption>Figure 4.42 - When text color in Modelur user interface turns
+<figcaption>Figure 4.43 - When text color in Modelur user interface turns
 red, the Parameters in question are exceeded.</figcaption>

-**Maximum Permitted FAR**
+##### Maximum Permitted FAR

 Using maximum permitted Floor Area Ratio you can define allowable FAR for the selected City Block.
 In case FAR value of the City Block is exceeded,